-All study programs taught in English contain mandatory German language modules.
+In general, study programs taught in English contain mandatory German language modules, this regulation may differ for online Bachelor programs.
 Students who meet the required German proficiency level (e.g. native speakers) need to select modules in another language offered at Jacobs University.
 Program-specific regulations are defined in the respective program handbook.
 Students must take a placement test before registering for the appropriate language proficiency level.
 They may, at their own risk, take language modules half a level higher than the one in which they have been placed according to the placement test.